How to Resolve a Toothache With Echinacea

 Speaking for myself, however, I have completely resolved infections in about 10 of my own teeth (I’ve actually lost count) without dental care.
 If you want to go with this route, proceed at your own risk.

 This remedy is NOT a cure for cavities, but for teeth that have become painful because they are infected.
 This method is not for curing infected teeth instead of professional dentistry, but as an adjunct to it.

 In my neck of the woods, this herbal toothache remedy is well-known.
-The infection and pain of a toothache can be cleared up by taking large doses of the Echinacea root, and almost everyone I know takes Echinacea at the first sign of an infected tooth.
-Obviously, Echinacea won’t get rid of a cavity if a cavity is what is causing the toothache.
-Echinacea cures the infection.
+The infection and pain of a toothache can be cleared up by taking large doses of the echinacea root, and almost everyone I know takes echinacea at the first sign of an infected tooth.
+Obviously, echinacea won’t get rid of a cavity if a cavity is what is causing the toothache.
+Echinacea resolves the infection.

 Many toothaches (especially among adults) are not caused by cavities.
 Often, they are caused by a tooth that was filled many years ago and, due to the damage to the tooth caused by the filling, the tooth is deteriorating and has become infected.
 Usually your dentist will recommend a root canal.
 It is my belief that every filling you have ever had will require a root canal some 20 or 30 years later.

 Make sure the preparation you are taking is the ROOT.
 The root is the most medicinally active, and many purchased echinacea capsules contain both the root and the whole herb, but sometimes only the “aerial portions.”
 Capsules containing the pure root can often be found only at health food stores.
 Echinacea has no known toxicity.

 Preparation and Dosage of the Echinacea Root for Toothaches